delphidabbler/ddab-lib-docs/FAQs/MessageDialogComponents.md

 # Message dialogue Components FAQ

-This page has some frequently asked questions about the DelphiDabbler Message dialogue Components {TODO: add link}.
-You can also try the components' documentation {TODO: add link}.
+This page has some frequently asked questions about the DelphiDabbler [Message dialogue Components](https://delphidabbler.com/software/msgdlg).
+You can also try the components' [documentation](https://lib-docs.delphidabbler.com/MsgDlg).

 ----